 water purification tablets are affected by sunlight.
 I prefer sterilization by boiling because it is fool proof; the

 The only problem with the standard U.S. canteen cup is availability.
-Most online distributors offer inferior Chinese
+Most online distributors offer inferior imported

 copies.
-The Chinese aluminum cup doesn't fit the U.S. canteen.
-The Chinese steel cup is actually powder coated metal
+The imported aluminum cup doesn't fit the U.S. canteen.
+The imported steel cup is actually powder coated metal

 and incompatible with the USGI stove.
 Bestglide and the Canteen Shop stock the genuine U.S. issue cup.
-There are two types of cup handles, the under folder
+There are two types of cup handles,

 A metal canteen cup lid has been on the wish list of many a bushcrafter, to the extent that some have hammered one out